louisglan/grad-masterclass/Week 1/3-Wednesday/instructions.md

 Afternoon (1pm-5pm):
 1. Continue watching the videos up to and including "CSS Project"
+2. Create a GitHub repository called "CSS coffee app"
-2. Make a start on the project
+3. Clone the repo and make a start on the project in the repo, committing regularly
-3. In the last 30-45 mins of the day watch the CSS solution and Q&A videos
+4. In the last 30-45 mins of the day watch the CSS solution and Q&A videos

 If you finish all this in good time review [what to do if you get ahead](../Intro/tips.md)